SalmanuRidwan/TUTN/README.md

 **Base** URL: At present this app can only be run locally and is not hosted as a base URL.
 The backend app is hosted at the default, http://localhost:5000/, which is set as a proxy in the frontend configuration
 **Authentication**: This application require authentication or API keys
+> *Recommended*: Run this program in a virtual environment

 ## Error Handling
 Errors are returned as JSON objects in the following format